-How Do I Work Out How Much Pastry I Need?
+How Do I Work out How Much Pastry I Need?

-The answer isn't that easy to work out unless yu are a baker who makes pastry all the time you will get used to the feel of the ingredients and what they will make and how far they will go
+The answer isn't that easy to work out unless you are a baker who makes pastry all the time you will get used to the feel of the ingredients and what they will make and how far they will go

 If a recipe calls for a certain quantity of pastry, this usually means the weight of flour and fat, plus any water you have added, what that does not tell you is just how much that quantity will create, how can it?
 Only you know what you are making.

-The Simplest Way To Calculate the Amount of Pastry
+The Simplest Way to Calculate the Amount of Pastry